ci-richard-mcelhinney/nhaystack/docs/nhaystack.md

 * Unifies the Component and History namespaces
 * Allows for arbitrary queries of the station based on Haystack tags
 * Makes it easy to create a Site-Equip-Point Hierarchy view of your system.
+* Provides a standard AX driver so that remote Haystack servers can be modeled inside of AX.

-### 1. Getting started
+### 1. Using NHaystack as a server

-To get started, install nhaystack.jar into an AX station.
+To get started with exposing an AX station as a haystack server, install nhaystack.jar into an AX station.
 Then open the nhaystack palette in Workbench, and drag-and-drop the NHaystackService onto the "/Services" folder of your station.

 This is all you need to do to get rolling.
 Your station is now automatically serving up all its ControlPoint objects and Histories as haystack